deckerweb/builder-template-categories/readme.txt

 == Changelog ==

+= 1.4.0 - 2018-11-?? =
+* New: Integration with plugin Master Popups (Premium, by CodexHelp)
+* Tweak: For some integrations (manually) added taxonomy column to the post type list table (overview table) where the automatic adding didn't work (because of customized post types...)
+* Tweak: Updated `.pot` file plus all German translations (formal, informal) and language packs

 = 1.3.0 - 2018-10-30 =
 * New: Integration with plugin Advanced Custom Fields (ACF) (free & Pro, by Elliot Condon)
 * New: Integration with plugin Custom Field Suite (free, by Matt Gibbs)